 - After rendering, sear both sides then turn the heat down.
 This allows it to be cooked to medium-rare within a few minutes.

-If you want a little taste of Brazil, then this method is for you.
-In the South American country, picanha is an ingredient for barbecues known as “churrasco.”
+If you want a little taste of Brazil, then this picanha recipe is for you.
+In the South American country, this cut of meat is a popular ingredient for barbecues known as “churrasco.”

 - Pierce the Brazilian beef slices with a spit then place them on a charcoal grill (also known as “churrasqueira” in Brazil).

 - Once cooked and rested, feel free to serve the dish with a side of delicious chimichurri sauce for an even more authentic Brazilian meal!